Lucca Drummond

-Lucca Pelosi Drummond (born 12 January 2004), known as Lucca Drummond, is a Brazilian professional footballer who plays as a forward for Internacional.
+Lucca Pelosi Drummond (born 12 January 2004), known as Lucca Drummond, is a Brazilian professional footballer who plays as a forward.

 Club career

 Born in Rio de Janeiro, Lucca Drummond played for the youth sides of Avaí and Criciúma before joining São Paulo in 2018.
 In March 2024, he moved to Internacional and was initially assigned to the under-20 team.

 Luca Drummond made his senior – and Série A – debut on 19 June 2024, coming on as a second-half substitute for Lucas Alario in a 1–0 home win over Corinthians.